History of slavery in the Muslim world: Jihadists

 Militants insurgencies have raged in recent times in the Muslim world in places like the Palestinian territories, Syria, Chechnya, Yemen, Kashmir and Somalia, and many of them have taken prisoners of war.
 Despite Taliban fighting in Afghanistan for decades, they have never sought to enslave their war captives (as of 2019).
 The Palestinian group Hamas has held Israeli prisoners (such as Gilad Shalit).
 Yet Hamas, which claims to uphold Islamic law, has also never sought to enslave its prisoners.

 However, other jihadist groups have enslaved their captives, claiming sanction from Islam.
-In 2014, Islamic terrorist groups in the Middle East (ISIS also known as Islamic State) and Northern Nigeria (Boko Haram) have not only justified the taking of slaves in war but actually enslaved women and girls.
+In 2014, Islamic terrorist groups in West Asia (ISIS also known as Islamic State) and Northern Nigeria (Boko Haram) have not only justified the taking of slaves in war but actually enslaved women and girls.

 Abubakar Shekau, the leader of the Nigerian extremist group Boko Haram said in an interview, "I shall capture people and make them slaves".
 In the digital magazine Dabiq, ISIS claimed religious justification for enslaving Yazidi women.
 ISIS claimed that the Yazidi are idol worshipers and their enslavement part of the old shariah practice of spoils of war.
 The Economist reports that ISIS has taken "as many as 2,000 women and children" captive, selling and distributing them as sexual slaves.
 ISIS appealed to apocalyptic beliefs and "claimed justification by a Hadith that they interpret as portraying the revival of slavery as a precursor to the end of the world."

 In response to Boko Haram's Quranic justification for kidnapping and enslaving people and ISIS's religious justification for enslaving Yazidi women, 126 Islamic scholars from around the Muslim world signed an open letter in late September 2014 to the Islamic State's leader Abu Bakr al-Baghdadi, rejecting his group's interpretations of the Qur'an and hadith to justify its actions.
 The letter accuses the group of instigating fitna – sedition – by instituting slavery under its rule in contravention of the anti-slavery consensus of the Islamic scholarly community.